Financial support for Muslim students

 - the Access to Learning Fund (a University fund that helps students facing financial hardship) only accepts applications from undergraduates who have taken their full maintenance loan entitlement, and from postgraduates who have made provision to pay their tuition fees and basic living costs

-- banks often require evidence of a maintenance loan before opening a student account with an interest-free overdraft facility
+- banks often require evidence of an undergraduate maintenance loan before opening a student account with an interest-free overdraft facility

-- some trusts and charities may specifically exclude students who are entitled to a maintenance loan, whether they have taken it or not
+- some trusts and charities may specifically exclude students who are entitled to an undergraduate maintenance loan, whether they have taken it or not

 - if you are entitled to claim welfare benefits as a student, the Benefits Agency will assume you have taken your loan entitlement and will reduce your benefit entitlement accordingly